 - Make sure the blood pressure cuff is the right size for you.
 Cuffs come in different sizes, including pediatric sizes if you have very small arms.
 You should be able to comfortably slip one finger between your arm and the cuff when it’s deflated.

 - Avoid smoking, drinking, or exercising 30 minutes before taking your blood pressure.

 - Be sure to sit with your back straight and your feet flat on the floor.
-Your feet should not be crossed.
+Your feet shouldn’t be crossed.

 - Take your blood pressure at different times of the day and record exactly what time each blood pressure measurement is taken.

-- Rest 3-5 minutes before taking your blood pressure and a few extra minutes if you’ve recently been very active, such as exercising.
+- Rest 3 to 5 minutes before taking your blood pressure and a few extra minutes if you’ve recently been very active.

 - Bring your own at-home monitor to your doctor’s office at least once a year to calibrate it and make sure it’s working correctly.

 Although there are apps that promise to check your blood pressure without using equipment, this isn’t an accurate or reliable method.

 However, there are apps that can help you track your blood pressure results.
 This can be helpful in identifying patterns in your blood pressure.
 Your doctor may use this information to determine if you require blood pressure medications.